STUDY

 Patient was classified as MGFA class III at screening, but class IVb at baseline.2

-Ab+=antibody positive; AChE=acetylcholinesterase; AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; MG-ADL=Myasthenia Gravis Activities of Daily Living; MGFA=Myasthenia Gravis Foundation of America; MuSK=muscle-specific tyrosine kinase; NSISTs=non-steroidal immunosuppressive therapies; QMG=Quantitative Myasthenia Gravis.
+Ab+=antibody positive; AChE=acetylcholinesterase; AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; MG-ADL=Myasthenia Gravis Activities of Daily Living; MGFA=Myasthenia Gravis Foundation of America; MuSK=muscle-specific tyrosine kinase; NSISTs=non-steroidal immunosuppressive therapies; SQ=subcutaneous; QMG=Quantitative Myasthenia Gravis.

 References: